How to Manage Parking Lot Payments: 3 Options to Consider

 This article overviews the benefits and negatives of three different ways that you can collect money from customers who are using your parking lot to self-park: 1) a self-service ticketing machine, 2) pay at the building, and 3) having a manned parking booth.

 Self-Service Ticketing Machine

 One of the most modern methods of collecting money in a self-park lot is to have an automated ticket machine where people pay for parking at the machine.
+This self-serving option is a great improvement over the parking garage booth manned by a full-time employee.
 This can work in many ways.

-One option is to have the people pull into the lot and park, without paying; then, upon leaving, they reach a machine where they have to pay a set parking fee in order for the gate to open and allow them to pull out of the lot.
+One option is to have the people pull into the lot and park, without paying; then, upon leaving, they reach a machine or parking garage booth where they have to pay a set parking fee in order for the gate to open and allow them to pull out of the lot.